xingt-tang/resume.github.io/_news/WebConf_24.md

 inline: true
 ---

-One paper about contrastive learning for recommendation is accepted by WebConf24.
+One paper about contrastive learning for recommendation is accepted by WWW 2024.